lbpapers/lbp-poc/_posts/1989-01-01-gcowe-1989-pressing-forward-to-ad-2000.md

 <p>But could GCOWE 2000 live up to such high expectations?
 By the end of the January 5-8 gathering, answers were mixed.
 Participants had exchanged a great deal of information, strengthened working relationships, and issued a stirring “Great Commission Manifesto.”
 But the consultation wavered at several key junctures, and only a last-minute initiative from the floor ensured the creation of an ongoing information office.</p>

-<p> Reasons for Optimism<br>
+<h3>Reasons for Optimism</h3>
-There seemed to be ample reasons for the wave of optimism undergirding the consultation.
+<p>There seemed to be ample reasons for the wave of optimism undergirding the consultation.
 First, support for GCOWE 2000 mushroomed after an ad hoc steering committee, chaired by Thomas Wang, international director of the Lausanne Committee for World Evangelization, conceived the consultation in May 1988.</p>

 <p>Second, as invitations were sent to representatives of AD 2000 plans and other leaders of “Great Commission networks,” positive responses came from across the spectrum of Christianity.
 Participants included Anglicans, Baptists, Catholics, Charismatics, Lutherans, Methodists, Presbyterians, and Pentecostals.
 Also represented were the Lausanne Committee, Campus Crusade for Christ, World Vision International, Third World Mission Advance, and 180 other organizations.
 More than half of the participants came from the non-Western world.</p>